Azanul/wuphf-dot-com/README.md

 - **Docker Compose:** Simplifies multi-container application development and testing.
 - **Kubernetes:** Manages containers in a production environment, automating deployment and scaling.

-*Could have used RabbitMQ as well, but wanted to use Kafka*
+*Could have used RabbitMQ as well which would be better choice for this use case, but wanted to use Kafka*

 ### Get Involved: